ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect04.md

 ---
 num: "lect04"
 desc: "How are programs stored on a computer?
-How are programs compiled into forms that allows executing them on a computer?"
+How are programs compiled into forms that can be interpreted and executed by a computer?"
 ready: false
 pdfurl: /lectures/CS16_Lecture4.pdf
 annotatedpdfurl: